matteo14c/HaploCoV/docs/source/haplocov.rst

 *HaploCoV.pl* executes all the tools and utilities in HaploCoV for you and in the right order.
 However, the workflow is relatively complex, and every tool uses a series of parameters that need to be configured.
 The *parameters file* is a special configuration file that can be used to set and configure all the parameters used by  every single tool in the workflow.
 A default file with a standard configuration (called *parameters*) is included in the main repository.
 This file should suit most use cases/scenarios.
 However users are free to edit it according to their needs.
-To facilitate this process, users can take advantage of the file *parametersExtended* in the main repository, which provides an explicit list of all the parameters that can be modified/set and their default values.
+To facilitate this process, users can take advantage of the file *parametersDetailed* (`here <https://github.com/matteo14c/HaploCoV/blob/bd0d15859a1cffc1b591f4b664530d0103576077/parametersDetailed>`_) in the main repository, which provides an explicit list of all the parameters that can be modified/set and their default values.

 The format is quite straightforward, each tool is indicated in a line, and the parameters to be set in the following lines.
 When no parameters are specified the default values are used.
 In example: